 But you’re not finished yet!
 Once on the beach, head to the headland on the right-hand side of the Praia.
 You’ll find a hole in the wall.
 If you’re brave, head through the hole (be careful as it isn’t very tall) and follow the path through the headland.
 If you don’t fancy the exploration, simply look at the photos below.
 These were taken very early season when the weather isn't hot and the tourists are less plentiful.
 Don't expect it to be so empty when you visit as there are a number of sprawling 'Solana-style' (for those that watch Benidorm) hotel/apartment blocks around.

-We found two groups at the beach this time.
-Both seemed really well organised and from the fun everyone seemed to be having it's a great event to attend.
+We found two organised groups at the beach this time.
+Both seemed really well run and from the fun everyone seemed to be having it's a great event to attend.
 The first group was DeepDish, a group (brand) created by the Great Britain Volley Ball team.
 There were some seriously good players, but also some people to whom VB was clearly new.
 The atmosphere among the group seemed terrific.
 If it wasn't for the ridiculous amount of effort involved, we would have joined in.
-The second group, a Swedish company Beach Travels, were spread over a vast amount of the beach.
-This seemed suited to a young crowd, more of a summer camp vibe.
+The second group, a Swedish company Beach Travels, were spread over another section of the beach.
+This seemed suited to a young crowd, more of a summer camp vibe in my view.
 Again, everyone looked to be having great fun and there was a lot of training underway.

 Visiting the amazingly wide Praia da Roche beach is a bit of a must-see during a stay at Casa Jovic, if only to realise how wonderful it is to have your own pool to go back and sit beside.